Novelty Steel fabricates carbon steel and stainless steel pipe spools for piping projects in its facilities in Turkey.

 The pipe spooling process is categorized into two main stages: spool roll fitting and welding.
 In roll fitting, a rolling machine turns the main pipe without requiring the fitter to change position, and spool permanent position fitting.
 Welding involves the fitter moving around the main pipe to complete the process.
 Welding tends to be a longer process compared to the roll fitting.
 Minimizing the number of spool position fitting and welding instances is a key objective in the sequencing of pipe spool fabrication.

-2. Pipe spooling materials
+2. Pipe Spool Materials

 Depending on the application, pipe spooling can be done using these materials: